-

 Store the results of the query/analysis as Useful Data ArtifacTs (UDATs), along with the FC metadata from

-request, which with the same FC server, project and data version available, will reproduce the same analysis result. -
+/sfor reproducibility.
+Alternatively, you could just store the“protocol_instance”used in the/qor/trequest, which with the same FC server, project and data version available, will reproduce the same analysis result. -

 Many advanced protocols will return with callbacks to protocols within that FC or potentially in other FCs.
 These callbacks represent a path forward to follow-up and perform new relevant queries/analyses.